sunarch/f_tj_tomjoro-github-io/_posts/2017-01-31-world-changed.md

 * Reliable code, not just features, differentiates,
 * Scalability is standard, and not special.

 Elixir brings Erlang to the masses.
 At it's core, Elixir's strength is Erlang.
 Elixir brings great libraries, and tools support, and wraps it all up in a very modern offering.
-I put Elixir's creation date on this chart just before the "Elixir is practical" line crosses the "Programmers who believe" line.
+I put Elixir's creation date on this chart just before the "Erlang is practical" line crosses the "Programmers who believe" line.
 And really, that's exactly what the core Elixir team did when they created Elixir - they saw the world changing around them, and they reached for something that would seemed perfect for the job - Erlang.

 So, now we're at the tipping point in 2017, and unlike most languages that struggle upwards on the adoption curve, there is already a large pent-up-demand for Elixir.
 And combine that with Erlang's mature platform and extensive libraries and you understand why coders like me are excited.
 These factors together will drive rapid adoption.
 And Erlang is not a here-today-gone-tomorrow technology - it is here to stay.
 You probably already use something developed in Erlang everyday and just don't realize it.